zeroDivZero/notes-javascript/notes/execution-context.md

    * Creation of scope chain
    * Determine value of `this`
 2. Execution phase:
-   * Code of func that generated current context is executed line by line.
+   * Code of func that generated current context is executed line by line

 ## Variable Object

-Arg obj created, containing all args passed to func.
+1. Arg obj created, containing all args passed to func.

-Code scanned for func declarations.
-For each func, prop created in VO, pointing to func.
+2. Code scanned for func declarations.
+In VO, creates 1 prop per func, pointing to func.
+I.e., all funcs stored inside VO, before execution.

+3. Code scanned for var declarations.
+In VO, creates 1 prop per var, set to `undefined`.

+Steps 2 and 3 are referred to as _hoisting_.
+Funcs and vars are hoisted in JS, meaning they're available before execution.
+However, funcs are set up, but vars are undefined (only defined in execution phase).